 An f-string serves as a kind of template, with each variable fragment indicated by a pair of curly braces ({}).
-In between these curly braces you place an expression whose value will fill up the position of the variable fragment in the resulting string.
+In between these curly braces you place an expression whose value will be converted to a string (str) that fills up the position of the variable fragment in the resulting string.